wearereasonablepeople/step-gh-npm-release/README.md

 Create `build` and `publish` pipelines.

-Make sure that the `build` pipeline is hooked to Git pushes and the `branch` you deploy the releases is ignored for this pipeline, otherwise you will run into an infinite release loop.
+Make sure that the `build` pipeline is hooked to git pushes and the `branch` you deploy the releases is ignored for this pipeline, otherwise you will run into an infinite release loop.

 Your workflow should look like this: